BF-FrontEnd-class-2023/home/guides/class-workflows/asking-for-help.md

 issue, this way your classmates and coaches can filter the project board to find your blocked assignment.

-## On Discord
+## On Slack

 GitHub is great for deeper discussions around the weekly assignments, but not everything in life is work!
-Hop on over to Discord if you would like to schedule a study call, have questions about what you should be working on, would just like a quick tip, or are just looking to chat about how much you love coding :)
+Hop on over to Slack if you have questions about what you should be working on, would just like a quick tip, or are just looking to chat about how much you love coding :)

 Please use your main class channel as much as possible, and reply in threads to keep the main discussion feed easier to follow.